-D. Data Collections (HMIS)
+Data Collections (HMIS)

 Housing Management Information System (HMIS) participation is a requirement of ESG recipients (DV/IPV shelters cannot participate in HMIS but must use a comparable database to provide aggregate reports).
-Grant funds may be used for the costs of participating in the existing HMIS of the Continuum of Care where the project is located.
+Grant funds may be used for the costs of participating in the existing HMIS of the CoC where the project is located.

-4. Match
+3. Match